MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupgetinfdriverstorelocationa.md

 ## -description

-The <b>SetupGetInfDriverStoreLocation</b> function retrieves the fully qualified file name (directory path and file name) of an <a href="https://msdn.microsoft.com/library/Ff549520(v=VS.85).aspx">INF file</a> in the driver store that corresponds to a specified INF file in the system INF file directory or a specified INF file in the driver store.
+The <b>SetupGetInfDriverStoreLocation</b> function retrieves the fully qualified file name (directory path and file name) of an <a href="devinst.overview_of_inf_files">INF file</a> in the driver store that corresponds to a specified INF file in the system INF file directory or a specified INF file in the driver store.

 ## -parameters